Yamnaya culture: Origins

-Further efforts to pinpoint the location came from Anthony (2007), who suggested that the Yamnaya culture (3300–2600 BC) originated in the Don–Volga area at c.
+Further efforts to pinpoint the location have come from Anthony (2007), who suggested that the Yamnaya culture (3300–2600 BC) originated in the Don–Volga area at c.
 3400 BC, preceded by the middle Volga-based Khvalynsk culture and the Don-based Repin culture (c.
-3950–3300 BC), arguing that late pottery from these two cultures can barely be distinguished from early Yamnaya pottery.
+3950–3300 BC), and argued that late pottery from both cultures can barely be distinguished from early Yamnaya pottery.
 Earlier continuity from eneolithic but largely hunter-gatherer Samara culture and influences from the more agricultural Dnieper–Donets II are apparent.

 He argues that the early Yamnaya horizon spread quickly across the Pontic–Caspian steppes between c.
 3400 and 3200 BC:

 The spread of the Yamnaya horizon was the material expression of the spread of late Proto-Indo-European across the Pontic–Caspian steppes.

-[...]
-The Yamnaya horizon is the visible archaeological expression of a social adjustment to high mobility – the invention of the political infrastructure to manage larger herds from mobile homes based in the steppes.
+[…] The Yamnaya horizon is the visible archaeological expression of a social adjustment to high mobility – the invention of the political infrastructure to manage larger herds from mobile homes based in the steppes.

-Alternatively, Parpola (2015) relates both the Corded ware culture and the Yamnaya culture to the late Trypillia (Tripolye) culture.
-He hypothesizes that "the Tripolye culture was taken over by PIE speakers by c.
-4000 BC", and that in its final phase the Trypillian culture expanded to the steppes, morphing into various regional cultures which fused with the late Sredny Stog (Serednii Stih) pastoralist cultures, which, he suggests, gave rise to the Yamnaya culture.
+Alternatively, Parpola (2015) relates both the Corded ware and the Yamnaya cultures to the late Trypillia (Tripolye) culture.
+He hypothesises that "the Tripolye culture was taken over by PIE speakers by c.
+4000 BC" and that in its final phase the Trypillian culture expanded to the steppes, morphing into various regional cultures which fused with the late Sredny Stog (Serednii Stih) pastoralist cultures, which, he suggests, gave rise to the Yamnaya culture.
 Dmytro Telegin viewed Sredny Stog and Yamnaya as one cultural continuum and considered Sredny Stog to be the genetic foundation of the Yamna.
-Telegin's view has been recently confirmed by genetic analyses.
+Telegin's view has recently been confirmed by genetic analyses.

-The Yamnaya culture was succeeded in its western range by the Catacomb culture (2800–2200 BC); in the east, by the Poltavka culture (2700–2100 BC) at the middle Volga.
-These two cultures were followed by the Srubnaya culture (18th–12th century BC).
+The Yamnaya culture was succeeded in its western range by the Catacomb culture (2800–2200 BC) and in the eastern range by the Poltavka culture (2700–2100 BC) on the middle Volga.
+Both cultures were followed by the Srubnaya culture (18th–12th century BC).